-Three Technologies to Look for in a Secure Payment Solution
+Three Technologies to Look for in a Secure Payment Gateway

-Why EMV, P2PE and Tokenization should be included in your secure payment solution
+Why EMV, P2PE and Tokenization Should be Included

 There are three high-level requirements that every P2PE solution must offer: